eark-project/erms-export-ui-module/README.md

-# Angular stub for Alfresco/AngularJS UI projects
+# E-Ark ERMS module export project using AngularJS UI projects

-This repo's code serves as a starting point for new projects combining Alfresco backend and AngularJS frontends.
+This repository code is the UI for the E-Ark export bridge project and thus all issues concerning features and issues with UI should to be reported here.

 Included features are

+* Mapping upload
-* Authentication
+* Repository profile creation
 * Build setup with Gulp
 * Sass pre-processing of CSS (scss)